Lords Commissioners of the Treasury: Relationship with Ministers of HM Treasury

 Of all the Lords Commissioners of the Treasury, typically the only one who actually works in HM Treasury is the Second Lord, as Chancellor of the Exchequer.
 Since the formation of the office of Prime Minister (including in the case of Sir Robert Walpole as the inaugural holder), it has been typical for the incumbent to assume also the position of First Lord of the Treasury.

-None of the other lords of the Treasury work for the Treasury in a substantive sense.
+None of the other lords of the Treasury works for the Treasury in a substantive sense.
 Rather they are government whips, given nominal positions in the Treasury to enable them to be suitably remunerated for facilitating the function of His Majesty's Government.
 The Commission of the Treasury is suitably flexible for the government's whip operation because it has no fixed number of office-holders.
 However, the Chief Whip is not personally a lord of the Treasury, instead having the similar, but discrete, position of Parliamentary Secretary to the Treasury, which is also a sinecure used to procure paid membership among the members of the Government.

 The lords of the Treasury nominally head HM Treasury.
 They do so by virtue of office and as a matter of law, acting in the office of Treasurer of the Exchequer.
-The Chancellor does so in reality, consulting the Prime Minister, and delegating parliamentary-level work to the other ministers in the Treasury, none of whom are Lords of the Treasury, who negotiate and formulate the rest of Treasury business.
+The Chancellor does so in reality, consulting the Prime Minister, and delegating parliamentary-level work to the other ministers in the Treasury, none of whom is a Lord of the Treasury, who negotiate and formulate the rest of Treasury business.
 These junior ministerial positions are, in descending order of rank: